Best Dog Food For Australian Shepherds

 How Much Should You Feed Your Australian Shepherd?

-An adult male Australian Shepherd typically stands between 20 and 23 inches tall and weighs 50 and 65 pounds, while an adult female weighs 40 and 55 pounds.
+An adult male Australian Shepherd weighs 50-65 pounds and stands between 20-23 inches tall.
 To determine the appropriate amount of food for your puppy, use calories instead of cups, as different dog foods have different calorie densities.

 Final Thoughts